gggeek/phpxmlrpc/README.md

 and demo servers.

 The user manual can be found in the doc/manual directory: [phpxmlrpc_manual.adoc](doc/manual/phpxmlrpc_manual.adoc).
-It includes sections about upgrading from previous versions as well as running the library's testing suite.
+It includes sections about upgrading from previous versions as well as running the library's testing suite and bundled debugger.

 The manual is formatted as an asciidoc file - if viewing it locally, it is recommended to either use an IDE which can natively render asciidoc, or view it as html via in-browser rendering by serving it via a webserver and accessing /doc/manual/index.html